Apple Sauce Teething Biscuits Recipe | Organic Teething Cookies for Babies | Apple Sauce Recipe Ideas

 For those times that your baby is crying in the night because his or her teeth are starting to grow in, here is a recipe for teething biscuits that you can make at home.
 That’s right – now you can make teething biscuits for your 6 month old!
 This way, even though your newborn has to go through misery to get their pearly whites, at least the experience can be yummy and nutritious!

 Applesauce baby teething biscuits are a delicious and useful addition to your teething baby’s diet.
-Better yet, you can make it at home in a short amount of time!
+Better yet, you can make them at home in a short amount of time!
 Here’s how to do it.

 - 2 cups of spelt flour or organic rolled oats*